rewatpun10/employeemanagement/README.md

 This is the backend application for the Employee Management system.
 It provides RESTful APIs to manage employee and department records.
 The application is built using Spring Boot.

+Note: Department endpoints is used only for retrieving the departments althoug there are other REST API's of it defined in DepartmentController.

 ## Table of Contents

 - [Prerequisites](#prerequisites)